Economy of Iran: International trade

 Iran is a founding member of OPEC and the Organization of Gas Exporting Countries.
 Petroleum constitutes 56% of Iran's exports with a value of $60.2 billion in 2018.
 For the first time, the value of Iran's non-oil exports is expected to reach the value of imports at $43 billion in 2011.
 Pistachios, liquefied propane, methanol (methyl alcohol), hand-woven carpets and automobiles are the major non-oil exports.
 Copper, cement, leather, textiles, fruits, saffron and caviar are also export items of Iran.

 Technical and engineering service exports in FY 2007 were $2.7 billion of which 40% of technical services went to Central Asia and the Caucasus, 30% ($350 million) to Iraq, and close to 20% ($205 million) to Africa.

 Iranian firms have developed energy, pipelines, irrigation, dams and power generation in different countries.
 The country has made non-oil exports a priority by expanding its broad industrial base, educated and motivated workforce and favorable location, which gives it proximity to an estimated market of some 300 million people in Caspian, Persian Gulf and some ECO countries further east.

 Total import volume rose by 189% from $13.7 billion in 2000 to $39.7 billion in 2005 and $55.189 billion in 2009.
 Iran's major commercial partners are China, France, Germany, India, Italy, Japan, Russia, and South Korea.
 From 1950 until 1978, the United States was Iran's foremost economic and military partner, playing a major role in infrastructure and industry modernization.
 It is reported that around 80% of machinery and equipment in Iran is of German origin.

+In March 2018, Iran had banned Dollar in trade.
 In July 2018, France, Germany and the UK agreed to continue trade with Iran without using Dollar as a medium of exchange.
-In March 2018, Iran had banned Dollar in trade.

 Since the mid-1990s, Iran has increased its economic cooperation with other developing countries in "South–South integration" including Syria, India, China, South Africa, Cuba, and Venezuela.
 Iran's trade with India passed $13 billion in 2007, an 80% increase within a year.
 Iran is expanding its trade ties with Turkey and Pakistan and shares with its partners the common objective to create a common market in West and Central Asia through ECO.

 Since 2003, Iran has increased investment in neighboring countries such as Iraq and Afghanistan.
 In Dubai, UAE, it is estimated that Iranian expatriates handle over 20% of its domestic economy and account for an equal proportion of its population.
 Migrant Iranian workers abroad remitted less than $2 billion home in 2006.
 Between 2005 and 2009, trade between Dubai and Iran tripled to $12 billion; money invested in the local real estate market and import-export businesses, collectively known as the Bazaar, and geared towards providing Iran and other countries with required consumer goods.
 It is estimated that one third of Iran's imported goods and exports are delivered through the black market, underground economy, and illegal jetties, thus damaging the economy.